1947 Sydney hailstorm: Progression of the storm

 Developing from the Blue Mountains to the south-west of Sydney in the morning of 1 January 1947, the storm cell was first identified at 10:00 am by weather observers at Mascot.
 The formation of storms in this region is not unusual, especially given the hot and humid conditions at ground level which causes atmospheric instability.
 However, the Bureau of Meteorology reported that the formation of the storm was different from most others, describing how "the underpart of the cloud was mottled and serrated or curtained, rather than mammilated, and looked angry black, while false cirrus tufts were discernible at the top".

 The storm cell dropped hailstones the size of billiard balls across the south-western suburbs of Sydney.
 It moved directly over Liverpool at 2:25 pm, heading in a north-east direction before slowly bending its path and travelling almost due east as it passed over the southern part of the central business district.
 "Large explosion-like sounds", presumed to be thunder by the Bureau, were heard around the Sydney Harbour Bridge.
 The sounds were described by the Bureau—who were based at Observatory Hill, next to the southwest pylon of the Bridge, in 1947—as a "terrific noise" akin to "several trains ... passing over [the Bridge]".

 The storm intensified as it cut through the suburbs, and eventually unleashed its full power across the eastern suburbs of Sydney.
 The suburbs most seriously affected were Surry Hills, south of the central district, as well as Bondi and Rose Bay in the Waverley region which were struck at around 2:40 pm.
-The hailstorm pelted beach-goers, particularly at Bondi Beach, and the situation was described by a Second World War veteran as "though [he] was back in the firing line overseas".
+The hailstorm pelted beach-goers, particularly at Bondi Beach, and the situation was described by a World War II veteran as "though [he] was back in the firing line overseas".
 The hail in the coastal regions was described as being of similar size to a cricket ball.